 The government of Panama has had a favourable attitude towards investment treaty arbitration.
-The execution of 25 bilateral investment treaties, 12 treaties with investment provisions and 19 investment related instruments confirms this.
-See https://investmentpolicy.unctad.org/international-investment-agreements/countries/162/panama
+The execution of 25 bilateral investment treaties, 13 treaties with investment provisions and 19 investment related instruments confirms this.

-To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?
+22 To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?